+As the largest economies in their respective regions, Germany and Indonesia both benefit from close trade relations at bilateral and interregional level.
 Part of Indonesia’s allure consists in its high-potential market with an abundance of natural resources.
 The expanding middle class has increasing purchasing power.
-The country is politically stable and yet dynamic – not least because of its young population.
-With the goal of expanding markets and driving further digital and industrial development, Indonesia is aiming to increase technical alignment and harmonise standards with international QI structures.
+The country is politically stable and yet dynamic – not only because of its young population.
+With the goal of expanding markets and diving further digital and industrial development, Indonesia is aiming to increase technical alignment and harmonise standards with international quality infrastructure (QI).

-Head of Country Component Indonesia
+Head of GPQI Country Component Indonesia

 Level 46 Jl.
 MH Thamrin No. 1